ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 # Expanding and contracting capacity for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservers}

-You can expand or contract the capacity of your VMware vCenter Server® with Hybridity Bundle instance according to your business needs, by adding or removing VMware ESXi™ servers.
+You can expand or contract the capacity of your VMware vCenter Server® with Hybridity Bundle instance according to your business needs, by adding or deleting VMware ESXi™ servers.

 You can add new ESXi servers to an existing cluster by either selecting an existing configuration or a different configuration than the existing ESXi servers in the cluster.
 Existing configurations are available when you order your new server.
 To avoid performance or stability issues, it is recommended that clusters use the same or similar configuration regarding to CPU, RAM, and storage.
 This functionality is useful for hardware updates within the same cluster.
 A cluster can have only one type of storage.

 You can add new ESXi servers to a cluster while the cluster is in maintenance mode.
 Additionally, you can simultaneously complete the following operations across multiple clusters:
 * Add ESXi servers to a cluster and add ESXi servers to additional clusters.
-* Remove ESXi servers from a cluster and remove ESXi servers from additional clusters.
+* Delete ESXi servers from a cluster and delete ESXi servers from additional clusters.
-* Add ESXi servers to a cluster and remove ESXi servers from additional clusters.
+* Add ESXi servers to a cluster and delete ESXi servers from additional clusters.
-* Remove ESXi servers from a cluster and add ESXi servers to additional clusters.
+* Delete ESXi servers from a cluster and add ESXi servers to additional clusters.

 Because your initial cluster has vSAN™ storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.